What is Linen and How Sustainable is it?

 Picking flax by hand for hours on end is hugely laboursome—and if the work is not supported with fair and safe labor conditions it can spell humans rights abuse.

 The processing of flax presents some concerns, too—especially when chemicals are used.
 The chemicals may not only put workers at risk, but can also lead to environmental pollution which impacts the health of the communities as a whole.

 That being said, in order to up your #SustainableFashion game, look for brands who choose GOTS-certified organic linen.
 This at least tells you workers weren’t exposed to chemicals.

 The GOTS certification, being a seed-to-shelf organic assurance, lets you know water-only or dew retting was used instead of chemical retting.
 It also extends to the chemical-free nature of the bleaching and dying process, but the most ethical and eco friendly choice you can make here is to just embrace linen’s natural color.

 Next look for brands that use fair trade labor practices, either with certifications or transparency about their wages and worker protections to back them up.

 - Linen gets softer over time!
 Talk about a sustainable fabric that promotes longevity—this one gets better the longer you own it.

-- Linen is resistant to sunlight, so it won’t break down after long term exposure to the sun (making it good for curtains) and protects wearers from harmful UV rays.
+- Linen is resistant to sunlight, so it won’t break down after long term exposure to the sun (making it good for eco friendly curtains) and protects wearers from harmful UV rays.

-- It dries well, which is why many eco friendly towel companies use it.
+- It dries well, which is why many eco friendly and organic bath towels include it.